dat3Cph/spring2025/docs/exam/frontend/exam_questions.md

 ### JS

-1. Show and explain the concept of promises in JavaScript.
+1. Show and explain how to use the fetch function in JavaScript and how to handle errors.
+Show examples in your own code for GET and POST requests.

 ### REACT